Effective atypical intersections and applications to orbit closures: Finiteness of atypical orbit closures and density of the typical ones

 \begin{rem} With the language of (mixed) Shimura varieties one can equivalently describe $\mathcal{A}_{g, n}$ as follows.
 The classifying space for the extensions of a weight one $\Z$VHS of dimension 2g by $\Z(0)$ is the mixed Shimura variety $\mathbb{A}_g$.
 It is the universal principally polarized abelian variety of dimension $g$ over $\mathcal{A}_g$.
 Finally

-(product of $n$ factors).
+product of $n$ factors, modulo the action of $S_n$ (the symmetric group on $n$ letters).
 In fact, $\mathcal{A}_{g,n}$ is a \emph{mixed Shimura variety of Kuga type}, see \cite[\S 2]{zbMATH07305885} for more details on this.
 This means that, with the notation of \S\ref{sec:zpapp}, that $W_{-2}=0$ and $W_{-1}$ is the unipotent radical of its generic Mumford--Tate group, which is simply given by $\mathbb{G}_a^{2g \cdot n}$. \end{rem}